Otherworldly Travel in the Authoritarian Land of Fire

 The journey back down the mountain and along the mud track was equally as touch and go as the journey up.
 Other drivers, with eager tourists in tow, slowed down to ask us if the route was passable.
 In their bulky cars I didn't fancy their chances.
 I translated for a French couple who understood English but not Azerbaijani.
 Who knows if they made it or not.
 On arrival back at the main road I tried to tip the Gentle Giant who had been so kind, whose little white car was now anything but white, splattered, as it was, with mud and who had personally got down at my feet and helped scoop mud from my ruined trainers with a carrier bag he had fetched from his boot - only for his tip to be intercepted by Driver Number One's nimble finger work.
 I was devastated when I realised what had happened.
 Our Gentle Giant had driven awesomely, given his car some serious wear and tear (the smell of burning wafted past my nose on at least two occasions) during the two hour expedition and he now had a major clean-up job on his hands - and all for 5 Manats (£2.50).
 Sometimes in travel you see, experience and are even unwittingly part of things you do not like or agree with.
 They act as powerful reminders of just how lucky some of us are.
 The Gentle Giant vanished into the distance seemingly happy with his level of remuneration and I, a little humbled by the experience, headed back in the direction of the Azerbaijan show capital - a capital of which he was clearly not a part.

 The following day we headed out to the Abseron Peninsula to tick off two remaining sights: the Atesgah Mebedi, or Flame Temple, and the remarkable Yanar Dag, or Fire Mountain.
 Yanar Dag is a mountainside which, because of its location above natural gas deposits, has been shooting flames ever since a shepherd discarded a cigarette there back in the 1950s.
 For the second time in twenty four hours, Azerbaijan had surprised and stunned me with something straight out of Science Fiction.
-And the entrance fee for beholding such a unique sight?
+And the entrance fee for beholding such an incredible, once-in-a-lifetime sight?
 Two Manats (around £1).
-Our journey back from Yanar Dag was punctuated by the nodding donkey heads of oil derricks; whilst understated and sculptural individually, when clustered together in their hundreds, they cut an awesome, melancholy sight.
+Our journey back from Yanar Dag was punctuated by the nodding donkey heads of oil derricks; whilst understated and sculptural individually, when clustered together in their hundreds, they cut an awesome, melancholy sight on the horizon.

 Overlooking a flat Gobustan landscape from the boulder-tastic National Park, part of the Greater Caucasus Mountain Range.